-- Children's Services 0300 123 4043 - NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
+NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call: 0800 028 0285 - line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk

-What trust staff should do if they have concerns about safeguarding practices within the trust?
+What school or college staff should do if they have concerns about safeguarding practices within the school or college?

-- All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the trust's safeguarding arrangements. - Appropriate whistleblowing procedures, which are suitably reflected in staff training and staff behaviour policies, should be in place for such concerns to be raised with the trust's senior leadership team.
+- All staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school or education setting's safeguarding arrangements. - Appropriate whistleblowing procedures, which are suitably reflected in staff training and staff behaviour policies, should be in place for such concerns to be raised with the school or college's senior leadership team.